Skip to content

 Summary: 2 up to date, 1 installed

-Each agr sync run performs up to three stages before reporting results:
+Each agr sync run performs up to four stages before reporting results:

 1. Instruction sync — copies the canonical instruction file to other tools' instruction files (only when sync_instructions = true and 2+ tools are configured)